Incredible Stephen Sondheim Collection Being Auctioned at UES Gallery

 The collection comes from Sondheim’s Manhattan townhouse and country home in Roxbury, Connecticut.
-Fans of the musical theater genius will recognize some items, such as his gold record for the West Side Story soundtrack going for $1,500, or his custom-embroidered asylum coat from Sweeney Todd for $600.
+Fans of the musical theater genius will recognize some items, such as his gold record for the West Side Story soundtrack which sold for $44,800, or his custom-embroidered asylum coat from Sweeney Todd for $7,680.

 Doyle Auctions provided a capsule biography of the composer for curiosity seekers who might just drop in off the street: “Stephen Joshua Sondheim was born in New York in 1930, the only child of dress manufacturer Herbert Sondheim and his wife, Etta Janet Fox.
 He spent his early years on Manhattan’s Upper West Side and, following his parents’ divorce when he was ten, on a farm in Bucks County, Pennsylvania.
 He graduated from George School, a private Quaker prep school in Bucks County, and went on to study music at Williams College, where he graduated magna cum laude and was awarded the Hutchinson Prize for Composition.”